grinnell-cs/csc151-dh/_eboards/eboard13-1.md

   of Carleton College.
 * ANYTIME: Visit the current exhibit in the Grinnell Art Museum.
   (At least 15 min.)
+* SATURDAY: Men's Tennis at the Field House

 ### Other Upcoming Activities